National Museum of the Pacific War

 When is the National Museum of the Pacific War open?

 The National Museum of the Pacific War is open Wednesday through Monday from 9 a.m. to 5 p.m. with the last ticket sold at 3:30 p.m. each day.
+However, the museum outdoor grounds are open daily.

 Can you buy tickets online for the National Museum of the Pacific War?